CodexUse logo CodexUse Download

 Push & Pull

 Go to Settings → Cloud Sync and click Push or Pull.
-Or use codexuse sync push / codexuse sync pull from the CLI on macOS or Linux.
+Or use codexuse sync push / codexuse sync pull from the CLI on any machine where you installed codexuse-cli.

 Pre-pull backups